 Hello.
 I’m Chris Keene, I’m based in Brighton, East Sussex, UK.
 I work at the University of Sussex Library as the Technical Development Manager, which amongst other things includes Resource Discovery, Repositories, online content and technical innovation and integration.
 In reality it mainly involves drowning in email.

-I enjoy Real Ale and most other forms of alcohol too much, especially in pubs.
-I like the web (there’s kittens on youtube!) and trying to make new things on it.
-I like things being Open (Source/Data/Access).
+I enjoy Real Ale, pubs. consuming the entire web, occasionally making things on the web and things being Open (Source/Data/Access).
 I try to read The Economist, I run slowly.
 I’m a signed up Shambrarian (and run the site).
 I depressingly run out of things to say when describing my interests.
-I lie.
-I work with sick children, I have long philosophical debates with wise people, I like long walks, I read incessantly, I’m physically active and competitive, but not too much so.
-I lie.
-Sometimes I repeat myself.

 Originally from Northampton, I then headed to Canterbury to study (not enough) Computer Science at The University of Kent at Canterbury.
 Once it was time to leave, like a kid in a playground clutching on to the climbing frame, I stayed on the campus and worked in the University Library running their IT systems, websites and PCs.
 After a few years I left Canterbury, moving to Brighton.
 Over the years my job has moved away from System Administration, support, and badly written perl scripts to more about how we introduce, customise and integrate technology to meet our users needs in innovative ways, and badly written funding bids and project reports.